Tips On Care And Growing Duranta Erecta

 How To Propagate Duranta Repens

-Angel whisper plants naturally reproduce through seeds, which are spread far and wide by birds.
+Angel whisper plants naturally reproduce through seeds spread far and wide by birds.

 For propagation, softwood cuttings, stem cuttings, and leaf cuttings are generally used because they root easily.